Helping The Hurt Attorney Blog

 Not every workers' compensation claim is approved, so what injuries get denied?

-Even though most workplace incidents are automatically covered through workers' comp, there are rare situations where your benefits could be reduced or denied.
+Even though most workplace incidents are automatically covered through workers' comp, there are rare situations where your benefits could be reduced or your compensation payments denied.

 Some of these situations include: